peterjpxie/All-in-One-VPN/README.md

 # All-in-One-VPN
-One script to install all VPN applications: PPTP, IPSec, L2TP, IKEv2,OpenVPN.
+One script to install all VPN applications: PPTP, IPSec, L2TP, IKEv2 and OpenVPN.

 And re-allocate server static IP and change DNS mapping automatically by AWS python API.